 Getting pre-approval early in the process also gives you an edge over other buyers.
 Here’s why:

-- The amount you’re approved for can help you determine your price range, and thus save time and frustration when shopping.
+- ce you know how much you're approved for, you can more easily determine your price range and save time and frustration when shopping.

 - It sends a signal to your agent and sellers that you’re serious about buying a home.

 - It’ll help you move quickly to make an offer when you see a home you like.